Continuous approximate roots of polynomial equations via shape theory: Main results and some examples

 Here, the first two maps are inclusions, and $\tau$ is the canonical map (note that $k$ depends on $\ell_n$ and $j_n$).
 Since $G_n$ is a free group on two generators, its commutator subgroup $G_n'$ is also free of countably infinite rank.
 Thus if $H_{n+1} := \ker \psi_n$, then $H_{n+1}$ must be a countably infinite free group, since $[G_n' : H_{n +1}] = |S_k| = k!$ is finite.
 Moreover, the rank of $H_{n+1}$ must be at least two; otherwise, $H_{n+1}$ would be contained as a finite index subgroup of a rank two subgroup of $G_{n}'$, which by the Nielsen-Schreier Theorem would imply that $[G_n' : H_{n+1}] = 0$, a contradiction.
 Thus, we can choose a rank two subgroup of $H_{n+1}$, and define $G_{n+1}$ to be this subgroup.
 Then $G_{n+1}$ is finitely generated, so the set $\bigcup_{k=1}^{\infty} \Hom(G_{n+1}, \cB_k)$ is countable, and we can choose an enumeration $(\varphi_{n+1,j})_{j=1}^{\infty}$ for this set.
 This completes the recursion.
 Now notice that we have constructed a sequence $G_1 \supseteq G_2 \supseteq G_3 \supseteq \cdots$ of nested subgroups, each of which is a free group on two generators (so property (1) is satisfied).
 Property (2) is also satisfied by construction, since $G_{n+1}$ is contained in the kernel of a map with domain $G_{n}'$.
 Finally, given a group homomorphism $\varphi : G_n \to \cB_k$ for some $n$ and some $k$, there is a positive integer $j$ such that $\varphi = \varphi_{n,j}$.
 Since every positive integer appears in the sequence $(\ell_i)$ infinitely often, there is some smallest positive integer $i_0$ such that $j = \#\{ i \in \mathbb{N} : 1 \leq i \leq i_0 : \ell_i = n\}$; note that $n = \ell_{i_0} \leq i_0$.
 Then by construction, at the $i_0^{\text{th}}$ step of the recursion, we produce a group $G_{i_0 + 1}$ which is contained in the kernel of the map $\tau \circ \varphi_{\ell_{i_0}, j_{i_0}} = \tau \circ \varphi_{n, j} = \tau \circ \varphi$, as desired.
 This shows property (3) is satisfied.
 This nested sequence of subgroups defines a pro-group $\ul{G}$ given by the inverse system of inclusions

-such that, by property (2), each bonding map factors through the commutator subgroup of its range.
+such that, by property (2), each structure map factors through the commutator subgroup of its range.
 In particular, this implies that the abelianization of $\ul{G}$ is the trivial group.
 Moreover, property (3) guarantees that the pro-group $\ul{G}$ satisfies $(**_k)$, and hence $(*_k)$, for every $k$.
-Finally, applying Lemma \ref{lem:compactumWithGivenProgroup}, we can find a 1-dimensional continuum $X$ having $\ppi_1(X,x_0) \cong \ul{G}$, which can be realized as an inverse limit of wedges of two circles.
-Then $\ppi_1(X,x_0)$ satisfies $(*_k)$ for every $k$, and it is non-abelian, since the abelianization of $\ul{G}$ is trivial (but $\ul{G}$ is non-trivial, since the bonding maps are all inclusions of non-zero subgroups).
+Finally, applying Lemma \ref{lem:compactumWithGivenProgroup}, we can find a 1-dimensional pointed continuum $(X, x_0)$ having $\ppi_1(X,x_0) \cong \ul{G}$, which can be realized as an inverse limit of wedges of two circles.
+Then $\ppi_1(X, x_0)$ satisfies $(*_k)$ for every $k$, and it is non-abelian, since the abelianization of $\ul{G}$ is trivial (but $\ul{G}$ is non-trivial by Proposition \ref{prop:trivial_progroup_nested_subgroups}, since the structure maps are all inclusions of non-trivial subgroups).
 Moreover, because $\Ab(\ul{G}) = 0$, we have that $\ul{H}_1(X) \cong \Ab(\ppi_1(X, x_0)) \cong \Ab(\ul{G}) = 0$, so by the UCT,

 and hence $X$ is acyclic. \end{example}